SCROLL

 • Infants and children with a weakened immune system

-• Australian indigenous children have an increased risk of severe RSV and are 3-6 times more likely to be hospitalised for RSV compared to non-indigenous children
+• Australian Indigenous children (who are at increased risk of severe RSV and 2 times more likely to be hospitalised for RSV, compared with non-Indigenous children)

-• Older children and adults may also have an increased risk of severe symptoms if they have existing chronic heart, lung or immune problems
+Older children may also be at increased risk of developing severe symptoms following RSV infection if they have existing chronic heart, lung or immune problems.

 For most people, RSV infection causes a mild respiratory illness.
-Symptoms typically begin 2 to 8 days after exposure to the virus and may last for a week or more.1,3,5
+Symptoms typically begin 2 to 8 days after exposure to the virus and may last for a week or more.9,10,15

 • Runny or blocked nose